Snow Joe iON 8024 2019/2020 Review

 - and 4.
 With the extra space on the panel, you can then put the battery status and lights together.
 Or separate.
 It doesn’t matter.
 Simplify and make the battery readout more intuitive.
 There is nothing about a triangle-shaped wedge that says “battery” to anybody.
 Use a single battery icon and provide a readout as to when the practical depletion is going to occur.
 If the unit is going to shut down because battery 2 is drained then that is literally the only one you need to report on.

 The low weight of the machine is nice, though.
 It’s easy to spin around at the end of a run.
-The axle is locked so both tires spin together which creates some friction when turning but the advantage of improved traction outweighs the extra muscling on corners.
+Unfortunately, the axle is locked so both tires spin together which creates some friction when turning, which will dramatically increase the wear on them.
+On the upside, this should improve traction when going in a straight line.

 - Startup: Delivers on the promise of no-hassle starts